mpkrass7/m_pkfire/content/post/2025-09-12-conformal-inference/index.md

 Now we need two models.
 Which dataset should be used to train the second one?
 If we want our residual predictions to be realistic it doesn't make sense to use in-sample data, which initially points us to training our second model on our calibration dataset.
 But then by extension, when we calculate the quantile of residuals scaled by the predicted residuals, we'd have to use our test set to calculate our quantile.
 Do we need a fourth dataset now to plot outputs and prove our coverage guarantees?

-From reading the literature, I could [not find specific detail](https://arxiv.org/pdf/1604.04173) on how we should split this up.
-An implementation I followed from [Kaggle](https://www.kaggle.com/code/carlmcbrideellis/locally-weighted-conformal-regression) simply uses the training data, which risks overfitting.

-The best solution takes advantage of cross validation.
+The best solution utilizes *cross validation*.
 In cross validation, we split our training data into a series of folds, where each fold uses 80% of data for training and 20% for generating and evaluating predictions.
-Generally, that evaluation decides which model 'wins' between a series of competing models or hyper parameter combinations.
+Generally, that evaluation decides which model 'wins' between a series of competing models or hyperparameter combinations.
 In my case, I don't care about choosing another model, but I do care that through this process, the model generates **out of sample predictions** on its training data.
-As if by magic, it gives us a new dataset where the target is the residuals from the old dataset while keeping the residuals out of sample!
+Cross validation gives us a new dataset where the target is the residuals from the old dataset while keeping the residuals out of sample!
 ![cross_validation](images/cv_conformal.png)